antiochtheatre/antiochtheatre.github.io/index2.md

 ----

-## Our renovation plan: new tech, better facilities, and a fresh start.
+## Our plan: new tech and better facilities for a fresh start.

 <figure class="column-image big">
   ![Draft architectural rendering]({{ site.url }}/assets/images/theatre-rendering.jpg)